ADVERTISEMENT

 Playbacks or eLearning lessons can be transmitted wirelessly via Bluetooth to the internal speakers.
 However, the Casio PX-S1000 does not offer Bluetooth MIDI.
 (Source: Casio)

-Casio PX-S1000: Detailed piano sounds
+Casio PX-S1000: Detailed Piano Sounds

-Casio PX-S1000 Video Test
+Casio PX-S1000 Video Review

 You are currently viewing a placeholder content from YouTube.
 To access the actual content, click the button below.
 Please note that doing so will share data with third-party providers.